Computing Approximate Equilibria in Weighted Congestion Games via Best-Responses: Introduction

 \subsection{Related Work}

 The potential function approach has long become a central tool for obtaining results about existence and computability of approximate equilibria in weighted congestion games.
-The concept of a potential function for unweighted congestion games was proposed by Rosenthal~\cite{Rosenthal1973a}, who used it as a tool for proving existence of pure Nash equilibria in such games.
+The concept of a potential function for unweighted congestion games was proposed by Rosenthal~\cite{Rosenthal1973a}, who used it to prove existence of pure Nash equilibria in such games.
 Later, Monderer and Shapley~\cite{Monderer:1996sp} formally introduced and studied extensively the class of potential games.
-As it turns out, \textit{weighted} congestion games do not admit a potential function in general, even for ``well-behaved'' instances~\cite{Libman2001,Goemans2005,Fotakis2005a,Harks2012a}.
+As it turns out, \emph{weighted} congestion games do not admit a potential function in general, even for ``well-behaved'' instances~\cite{Libman2001,Goemans2005,Fotakis2005a,Harks2012a}.
 Exceptions include games with linear and exponential resource cost functions~\cite{Harks2012a}.
-However, recently, Christodoulou et al.~\cite{Christodoulou2018} showed that polynomial weighted congestion games have an approximate analogue of a potential function, which they called \textit{Faulhaber's} potential.
+However, recently, Christodoulou et al.~\cite{cggs2018} showed that polynomial weighted congestion games have an approximate analogue of a potential function, which they called \emph{Faulhaber's} potential.
 An exact potential function decreases whenever a player improves her cost, and even by the same amount.
-In contrast, the approximate potential of~\cite{Christodoulou2018} is only guaranteed to decrease when a player deviates and improves her cost by a factor of at least $\alpha$.
+In contrast, the approximate potential of~\cite{cggs2018} is only guaranteed to decrease when a player deviates and improves her cost by a factor of at least $\alpha$.
 Factor $\alpha$ is greater than $1$, but at most $d + 1$, where $d$ is the degree of the game.
 We will use this approximate potential function in the analysis of our algorithm.
-Other approximate potential functions have been successfully used before~\cite{Christodoulou2018} to establish the existence of approximate equilibria in congestion games; see~\cite{Chen2008,Christodoulou2011a,Hansknecht2014}.
+Other approximate potential functions have been successfully used before to establish the existence of approximate equilibria in congestion games; see~\cite{Chen2008,Christodoulou2011a,Hansknecht2014}.
+The current state-of-the-art is that congestion games of degree $d$ always admit $d$-approximate equilibria, but there exist examples of such games that do not have $\tilde{\varTheta}(\sqrt{d})$--approximate equilibria; these upper and lower bounds are from the very recent work of Caragiannis and Fanelli~\cite{Caragiannis:2019aa} and Christodoulou et al.~\cite{cggpw2020}, respectively.